Connecting the Switch to the Network

 Connecting Interface Ports to Other Devices

 After you perform the initial configuration for the switch and create a management connection, you are ready to connect the interface ports on the switch to other devices.
-Depending on the types of interface ports on the switch, you will need to use interface cables with QSFP28, QSFP+, SFP+, SFP transceivers, or RJ-45 connectors to connect the switch to other devices.
+Depending on the types of interface ports on the switch, use interface cables with QSFP28, QSFP+, SFP+, SFP transceivers, or RJ-45 connectors to connect the switch to other devices.

 Note

 If the transceivers that you are using can be separated from their optical cables, install the transceivers without their cables before inserting the cables into the transceivers.
 This helps to prolong the life of both the transceiver and cables.
-When removing transceivers from the switch, it is best to remove the optical cable first and then remove the transceiver.
+When removing transceivers from the switch, remove the optical cable first and then remove the transceiver.

 To determine which transceivers, adapters, and cables are supported by this switch, see the Cisco Transceiver Modules Compatibility Information document.